Territory Planning &

 Assess Current State

-Before making changes to the segments, tiers, and territories for your customers and teams, an assessment of customer attributes provides the info needed to make decisions later.
-Using data from the CRM, CSMs, surveys, and the Customer Journey mapping, we establish a foundational truth on the state of the customer base.
-Building on this clarity, it’s possible to agree on a desired state, roadmap, and timeline for planning and changes.
+Before changing the segments, tiers, and territories for your customers and teams, an assessment of customer attributes provides the info needed for later decisions.
+We establish a foundational truth on the customer base using CRM, CSMs input, surveys, and Customer Journey mapping data.
+With this clarity, we can agree on a desired state, roadmap, and timeline for planning and changes.

 -